jaypatel0717/amazon_clone/README.md

 ![Alt text](https://github.com/jaypatel0717/todolist_react_app/blob/main/public/home.png)

--> This is Amazon Clone app using react, firebase and google authentication.
+-> This is Amazon Clone app using react, firebase and google authentication.<br/>
--> You can signup and singin using your email and you can add and remove products to the card.
+-> You can signup and singin using your email and you can add and remove products to the card.<br/>
 -> Open [Amazon Clone](https://clone-c98d3.web.app/) to view it in the browser.

 #### Used Technologies :